itsrasikgajera/MyTradeTerminal/Projects/Integrella/Daily Updates Integrella.md

 - Additionally, I received new feedback and changes for images and illustrations from Shubham for the product engineering, Foundation, VLSI, EPR Integration, and About Us page banner image.
 - For the Foundation section, I obtained images from Mahima.
 - Moreover, any new development changes will be directly discussed by Shubham with deepak.

+---

+Hello Paul,

+I sincerely apologize for the delay in getting back to you.
+Unfortunately, I was hospitalized due to dengue fever and was unable to work during this time.
+I'm feeling much better now and am back to work.

+Please find the attached PPT with the graphics Marcus needed for the deck, along with screenshots for both sides.
+I’ve prioritized this and ensured that everything is in order.

+If there are any further updates or adjustments needed, please don't hesitate to let me know.

+Thank you for your understanding and patience.